AhmS3cOps/AhmS3cOps/README.md

 # Hi, I'm Ahmed Mohammed! 👋
-I’m an aspiring Network Engineer with a passion for networking, cybersecurity, and technology.
-I have a solid foundation in core networking concepts and security principles, and I’m actively expanding my knowledge in both areas.
-My current focus is on building practical experience to become a proficient Network Engineer, with a strong emphasis on implementing cybersecurity best practices in network design and defense.
+Cisco Certified Network Associate (CCNA) with practical experience in network configuration, troubleshooting, and cybersecurity tools.
+Solid foundation in routing, switching, and network security principles.
+Organized and motivated to contribute effectively in dynamic IT environments, with a strong focus on implementing cybersecurity best practices and continuous hands-on learning.

 ## 🔒 Projects & Labs: